chromaui/chromatic-docs/custom-ci-provider.md

     #👇Runs Chromatic with the flag to compress the build output.
     command: cd pacakges/project_2 && npm run chromatic --project-token=CHROMATIC_PROJECT_TOKEN_1
 ```

-Requirements for running Chromatic in a subproject:

-1. Ensure that you're in the correct working directory for the subproject.
-2. Have `build-storybook` npm script in the subproject's `package.json` file OR explicitly name the script using the `buildScriptName` parameter and make sure the script is listed in the subproject's `package.json` file.

-If you've already built your Storybook in a separate CI step, you can alternatively point the action at the build output using the `storybookBuildDir` parameter.

 ### Overriding Chromatic's branch detection